mapeditor/tiled/docs/manual/automapping.rst

    If both **WrapBorder** and **OverflowBorder** are ``true``, **WrapBorder** takes precedence over **OverflowBorder**.

+.. _automapping-NoOverlappingRules:

 NoOverlappingRules
-   This map property is a boolean property:
-   A rule is not allowed to overlap on itself.
+   This map property is a boolean property: A rule is not allowed to overlap on itself.

 These properties are map wide, meaning it applies to all rules which are part of the rulemap.
 If you need rules with different properties you